Customer Service Mistakes Companies Should Avoid

-Customer Service is Back to the Forefront in 2021
+Customer Service is Back to the Forefront but Avoid These 7 Mistakes

-2020 was a tumultuous year but it did bring customer service back to the forefront of the business planning agenda for 2021.
+2020 and 2021 were tumultuous years but they did bring customer service back to the forefront of the business planning agenda.
 As you plan and prioritize your initiatives, it is important to avoid mistakes.
 Here are some common but critical ones.

 1. Foot off the digital gas

-As you plan for 2021, a big mistake you could make is to think that digital customer service will become less important as we get back to post-pandemic normalcy later in the year.
+As you get back to post-pandemic life, a big mistake you could make is to think that digital customer service will become less important.
 The reality is that the digital genie ain’t going back into the bottle, per Forrester.

 In fact, Forrester predicts that digital customer service interactions will increase by 40% in 2021.